 The South Plains College attendance policy is stated in the General Catalog (see above).
 Punctual and regular attendance in class is required of all Graphic Arts students.
 Each student is responsible for all class work covered while he or she was not in class.
-At the discretion of the instructor, a student may complete makeup work assignments for unavoidable absences.
+At the discretion of the instructor, a student may complete makeup work assignments for unavoidable absences if the student has adequately notified the instructor of the absences.
 The instructor uses their discretion to administer an "X" or "F" grade when a student has excessive absences.
 In the event a student is not able to complete course work, he or she is expected to take initiative to initiate a student withdrawal notice that results in a "W" grade when completed before the last college "Drop date."
 All students must complete or remain in compliance with TASP requirements.

 The Graphic Arts program has modified the absentee policy as follows: After a student has missed three regular days of class, his or her final grade will be dropped one letter grade for each additional absence.
-A student who has missed four class days may be dropped at the instructor' discretion.
+A student who has missed four class days may be dropped at the instructor's discretion.
 Tardiness for two class days equals one absence and will be used to consider this policy.

-Any make up work is at the instructor's discretion to allow a student to do additional work.
+It is at the instructor's discretion to allow a student to do additional work to make up for absences.